alloydwhitlock/README/manager-readme.md

 We've all got personal lives, myself included.
 Do your best to set working hours and stick to them, that way people understand when you are working.
 I list mine as part of my "office hours".
 I hold myself accountable to being available in those hours and set clear expectations I won't be reachable for work otherwise.
 I can work in those outside hours, but that's my decision as much as working an odd hour here or there can be your own.

+## Axioms

+"The most expensive thing we can do is write bad software.
+Next to that, it's the actual development."

+"The 7 Ps" - Prior Proper Preparation Prevents Piss Poor Performance.
+Old military adage, but it holds true.

+"Documentation is a form of automation" - Write it down.
+If you can't explain it, you can't write it.

+"Procedure, Process, Automation" - Procedures are a set of instructions for getting one thing done.
+A process is a series of tasks/activities (or procedures).
+Automation is when you put those things together.

 ## Extra Information

 ### Work Books